WisTex/Raconteur/util/py/README.txt

 Commands
 --------

-host <hostname>
+connect <hostname>
-	Authenticate to 'hostname' and switch to it
+	Authenticate to 'hostname' and switch to it.
+The root directory may be hidden/empty.
+If it is, the only way to proceed is if you know a username on that server.
+Then you can 'cd username'.

-host <username@hostname>
+connect <username@hostname>
 	Authenticate to 'hostname' and switch to it and automatically cd to the 'username' directory

 cd <dirname|..>